GBLA Stamps by Václav Kňourek

 The prominent role of Engineer Kňourek in the history of the GBLA is underscored by the fact that he was the only representative from the Lednice at the sailors' gathering in Hamburg, where the film Gefangen im Bittersee ("Imprisoned in the Bitter Lake") was being filmed.
 If you're interested in the GBLA, I highly recommend watching it.

-I'm not sure if it was intentional on the director's part, but other prominent GBLA stamp creators also attended the gathering – Captain Marian Kasprzyk from the Polish MS Djakarta, Captain Uwe Karstens and Josef Gattermayr (now residing in Austria), from the German MS Nordwind.
-Stamps were certainly a topic of conversation, and Captain Kasprzyk even gifted attendees his wonderful prints.
+I don't know if it was intentional on the director’s part, but among about ten attendees of the gathering were also three other creators of the 1968 GBLA stamps: Captain Marian Kasprzyk from the Polish MS Djakarta, Captain Uwe Karstens, and Jozef Gattermayr from the German MS Nordwind.
+There was surely talk about the stamps, and Captain Kasprzyk even presented his wonderful prints to the attendees.

 Unfortunately, the stamps didn’t make it into the final cut of the film.
 What a pity.